smadi0x86/AntiJamComm/README.md

 # AntiJamComm

-AntiJamComm is a Proof of Concept (PoC) project aimed at developing a resilient communication system for Unmanned Aerial Vehicles (UAVs) and other remote-operated systems in electronically contested environments.
+AntiJamComm is an innovative communication system designed to ensure reliable and secure communication for drones and other unmanned systems in environments with heavy electronic warfare interference.
+This system is inspired by recent advancements in electronic warfare and drone technology, particularly those observed in the Russia-Ukraine conflict.
+AntiJamComm aims to provide a robust solution for maintaining communication links in contested electromagnetic environments, enhancing the operational effectiveness and resilience of unmanned aerial vehicles (UAVs) and other remote systems.